civatasomon/cafeteria/README.md

 # cafeteria
-This project aims to scrap the website of the cafeteria of METU to fetch the information regarding the menus of the month
+This project aims to scrap the METU cafeteria website to fetch information regarding the month's menus.
+The information will be processed to inform the mail subscribers about the upcoming meals of their choices.